Rhode Island Nurses Study

 Project Contact: Jonathan Wilson, jwilson@nchh.org, 443.539.4162

-Project Description: NCHH and its partners undertook this study to measure the effectiveness of intensive case management on children’s blood lead levels (BLLs) in children.
+NCHH and its partners, the Rhode Island Department of Health and Care New England Health System, undertook this study to measure the effectiveness of intensive case management on children’s blood lead levels (BLLs) in children.
 We conducted a community-based, randomized trial of comprehensive education and home visiting for 175 families of children in Rhode Island with BLLs 15 to 19 µg/dL.
-The study compared the BLLs of children whose families received individualized education during 5 visits over 1 year, with BLLs of children whose families received customary care, usually 1 or 2 educational visits.
-Environmental samples were collected at baseline and after 1 year of follow-up for intervention group children and compared with those of comparison group children, collected only at the end of study.
+The study compared the BLLs of children whose families received individualized education during five visits over one year, with BLLs of children whose families received customary care, usually one or two educational visits.
+Environmental samples were collected at baseline and after one year of follow-up for intervention group children and compared with those of comparison group children, collected only at the end of study.